You may wish to read an introduction to this section first.

 (above) Pellestrina at the southern end of the island by the same name; (below) MOSE mobile gates under construction at Bocca di Pellestrina; (inset) small map (from a fresco at Galleria delle Mappe Geografiche in the corridors of Palazzo del Belvedere in Rome): 1) Chioggia; 2) Pellestrina; 3) Sottomarina

 Two very long barrier islands (Lido and Pellestrina) separate the Lagoon of Venice from the Adriatic Sea.
 Three narrows which are called bocche (mouths) allow the interchange of water between the sea and the lagoon.
 The murazzi ensured that sea water did not make its way across the islands into the lagoon.
-MOSE, a system of mobile gates, is under construction at the three narrows to complement the protection given by the murazzi by completely sealing off the lagoon during weather conditions which could cause exceptional tides.
+MOSE, a system of mobile gates at the three narrows complements the protection given by the murazzi by completely sealing off the lagoon during weather conditions which could cause exceptional tides.

 The Venetians did not limit themselves to protecting the lagoon from natural disasters.
 In 1379 the Genoese fleet, after having defeated the Venetian one off the harbour of Pola, entered the lagoon at Bocca di Pellestrina.
 The Genoese stormed Pellestrina and Sottomarina and laid siege to Chioggia which they seized on August 16.
 Venice itself was at risk of falling to its arch-enemy, but its citizens managed to launch a counterattack and in June 1380 they were able to dislodge the Genoese from Chioggia.
 The Senate decided that Venice should not be in such danger again and Bocca di Pellegrina was fortified by building two small castles.
 In 1538 the southern one (near Sottomarina) was replaced by Forte San Felice, a state-of-the-art fortress.
 In addition cannon were placed on some fortified small islets inside the lagoon which are known as ottagoni, because of their octagonal shape.
 You may wish to see the fortifications built by the Venetians to protect the Lagoon of Santamaura in Greece.